cse163/book/book_source/source/module-6-efficiency/lesson-17-profiling-and-program-speed/check-your-understanding.md

-# 🚧 Check your Understanding
+# <i class="far fa-edit"></i> Check your Understanding

 ## Question 0

 Consider the task of trying to compute the sum of numbers between `1` and `n` .
 Which one of these implementations do you think is more likely to be the fastest one for a very large `n` ?